bgoonz/docs-collection/github/organizations/keeping-your-organization-secure/requiring-two-factor-authentication-in-your-organization.md

 ---
 title: Requiring two-factor authentication in your organization
-intro: 'Organization owners can require {% ifversion fpt %}organization members, outside collaborators, and billing managers{% else %}organization members and outside collaborators{% endif %} to enable two-factor authentication for their personal accounts, making it harder for malicious actors to access an organization''s repositories and settings.'
+intro: "Organization owners can require {% ifversion fpt %}organization members, outside collaborators, and billing managers{% else %}organization members and outside collaborators{% endif %} to enable two-factor authentication for their personal accounts, making it harder for malicious actors to access an organization's repositories and settings."
 redirect_from:
   - /articles/requiring-two-factor-authentication-in-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/requiring-two-factor-authentication-in-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
 topics:
   - Organizations
   - Teams